ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 title="Staking node operators and providers" contentPreview="If you are a staker running your own node setup or a node infrastructure provider, there are a few things you need to be aware of to be prepared for The Merge." id="staking-node-operators">

 Key action items include:

-- Running _both_ a consensus layer client as well as an execution layer client.
-Third-party endpoints to obtain execution data will be unavailable after The Merge.
+1. Run _both_ a consensus layer client and an execution layer client; third-party endpoints to obtain execution data will be unavailable after The Merge.
-- Authenticating both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate with one another.
+1. Authenticate both execution layer and consensus layer clients with a shared JWT secret so they can securely communicate.

-Not completing the above items will result in your node being seen as "offline" after The Merge until both layers are synced and authenticated.
+1. Set a `fee recipient` address to receive your earned transaction fee tips/MEV.

-- Setting a `fee recipient` address to direct your earned transaction fee tips/MEV to.
+Not completing the first two items above items will result in your node being seen as "offline" after The Merge until both layers are synced and authenticated.

 Not setting a `fee recipient` will still allow your validator to behave as usual, but you will miss out on unburnt fee tips and any MEV you would have otherwise earned in blocks your validator proposes.